furyuri/esmemidnight/about.md

 ---
 layout: page
-title: All About Esme Midnight
+title: In Development
 menu_title: About
 permalink: /about/
 redirect_from:
   - /about.html
 ---

-## Under Construction

-Come back soon.
+Please come back soon.